-In return for the trade commissions that our clients pay, broker-dealers may provide to us certain research and brokerage products and services, both proprietary and third-party, that we consider valuable in making our investment decisions.
-This type of arrangement is referred to as soft dollars because we pay using client commissions instead of the Firm's own money.
+In return for the trade commissions that our clients pay, broker-dealers typically provide to us certain research and brokerage products and services, both proprietary and third-party, that we consider valuable in making our investment decisions.
+This type of arrangement is referred to as soft dollars because we pay using client commissions instead of the Firm's own money (i.e., HSMP does not have to produce or pay for the research, products or services that it obtains with soft dollars).
 We currently use soft dollars to pay for research products and services, such as eligible reports and publications, analysis and forecasts, research oriented computer software, attendance at seminars and conferences, and discussions and meetings with research analysts and company management (we do not use expert networks).
 All the products and services that we receive with soft dollars are eligible under the safe harbor provisions of Section 28(e) of the Securities Exchange Act of 1934.
 We do not use client commissions to pay for any services related to the administration of the Firm.

-We may use a broker-dealer who provides what we consider valuable research and securities transaction services, even though a lower commission may be charged by other broker-dealers, including those who offer no research services and minimal securities transaction assistance.
-In other words, clients may pay commissions higher than those charged by other broker-dealers in exchange for soft dollar benefits.
+We typically use a broker-dealer who provides what we consider valuable research and securities transaction services, even though a lower commission may be charged by other broker-dealers, including those who offer no research services and minimal securities transaction assistance.
+In other words, clients will very likely pay commissions higher than those charged by other broker-dealers in exchange for soft dollar benefits that we receive.
 We believe that the investment research products and services we obtain with soft dollars provide lawful and appropriate assistance to us in performing our investment decision-making responsibilities on behalf of our clients.

 We apply the benefits of the soft-dollar products and services we receive to the formulation and implementation of our sole investment strategy.
-Thus we believe that our use of soft dollars generally and over time benefits all clients overall without regard for the amount of commission attributable to a single client account.
+Thus we believe that our use of soft dollars generally and over time benefits all clients overall without regard for the amount of commissions attributable to a single client account.
+For example, we do not obtain soft-dollar research or brokerage products or services from trade orders that we place according to a directed brokerage or commission recapture instruction.
+This includes employee accounts and certain client accounts that custody at Schwab and trade exclusively with Schwab under a Directed Brokerage Arrangement (please refer to the Directed Brokerage/Commission Recapture section below and to Item 15 regarding opening a custodial account with Schwab).
 We do not seek to allocate soft-dollar benefits to client accounts proportionately to the soft-dollar credits that each account generates.